-Azure Database for MySQL - Single Server service tiers
+Pricing tiers in Azure Database for PostgreSQL - Single Server

-You can create an Azure Database for MySQL server in one of three different service tiers: Basic, General Purpose, and Memory Optimized.
-The service tiers are differentiated by the amount of compute in vCores that can be provisioned, memory per vCore, and the storage technology used to store the data.
-All resources are provisioned at the MySQL server level.
+You can create an Azure Database for PostgreSQL server in one of three different pricing tiers: Basic, General Purpose, and Memory Optimized.
+The pricing tiers are differentiated by the amount of compute in vCores that can be provisioned, memory per vCore, and the storage technology used to store the data.
+All resources are provisioned at the PostgreSQL server level.
 A server can have one or many databases.

 |Compute generation||Gen 4, Gen 5||Gen 4, Gen 5||Gen 5|